Variational rotating solutions to non-isentropic Euler-Poisson equations with prescribed total mass: Abstract

 \section{Abstract}

-This paper proves the existence of variational rotating solutions to the compressible full Euler-Poisson equations.
-This extends the result of the isentropic case (\cite{Auchmuty1971}) to the non-isentropic case.
-This is achieved by establishing a new variational structure with finite total mass for the non-isentropic Euler-Poisson equations.
+This paper proves the existence of variational rotating solutions to the compressible non-isentropic Euler-Poisson equations with prescribed total mass.
+This extends the result of the isentropic case [Auchmuty and Beals, \textit{Variational solutions of some nonlinear free boundary problems}, Archive for Rational Mechanics and Analysis \textbf{43} (1971), no. 4, 255-271] to the non-isentropic case.
+Compared with the previous result of variational rotating solutions in non-isentropic case [Yilun Wu, \textit{On rotating star solutions to the non-isentropic Euler-Poisson equations}, Journal of Differential Equations \textbf{259} (2015), no. 12, 7161-7198], to keep the constraint of a prescribed finite total mass, the author establishes a new variational structure of the non-isentropic Euler-Poisson equations.